-Degenerative changes of articular cartilage were observed in calves treated orally with 30 mg enrofloxacin/kg body weight during 14 days.
+Degenerative changes of articular cartilage were observed in calves treated orally with 30 mg enrofloxacin/kg bw during 14 days.

-The use of enrofloxacin in growing lambs at the recommended dose for 15 days caused histological changes in the articular cartilage, not associated to clinical signs.
+The use of enrofloxacin in growing lambs at the recommended dose for 15 days caused histological changes in the articular cartilage, not associated with clinical signs.
+Do not re-inject into the same injection site.